-The increased coal-based generation is more significant in Germany due to more coal capacity in this country (Figure 6).
-There are also some new investments in coal when co-firing is in the set of RES (Appendix B).
-Even though the existing German coal capacity is already very high, it appears that it is not large enough to compensate the reduced investments in traditional RES so as to meet the RES targets through co-firing.
-The new coal investments vanish when co-firing is excluded from the set of RES.
-Regarding France, the existing coal capacities are fewer than the Germans (approx. 7.5 GW for the French initial coal capacities against 51.2 GW in Germany), on the one hand, but the RES targets are less significant, on the other hand (Table 4).
-This translates into two counteracting effects for the need to invest in new coal stations, with French coal capacities that are too small to allowing substantial cofiring so as to meet the RES obligations, but RES targets that are also lower than in Germany (which reduces the need for coal stations to co-fire biomass).
-The actual effect also depends on the share of nuclear electricity, and the resulting need for conventional capacities, such as coal, to fill the nuclear gap.
+Increased coal-based generation is more significant in Germany due to its greater coal capacity (Figure 6).
+There are also some new investments in coal when co-firing is included in the set of RES (Appendix B).
+Even though the existing German coal capacity is already very high, it appears that it is not large enough to offset the reduced investments in traditional RES to meet the RES targets through co-firing.
+The new coal investments vanish when cofiring is excluded from the set of RES.
+Existing coal capacities are lower than in Germany (approx. 7.5 GW for the French initial coal capacities against 51.2 GW in Germany), on the one hand, but the RES targets are less significant, on the other hand (Table 4).
+This translates into two counteracting effects for the need to invest in new coal stations, with French coal capacities that are too small to allow substantial co-firing to meet the RES obligations, but RES targets that are also lower than in Germany (which reduces the need for coal stations to co-fire biomass).
+The actual effect also depends on the share of nuclear electricity and the resulting need for conventional capacities, such as coal, to fill the nuclear power gap.
 Overall, when the prolongation of out-of-lifetime nuclear plants is not allowed and co-firing is included in the set of RES, the increased coal contribution is maximal (Figures 6), which translates into more investments in new coal stations (Appendix B).
-In this case, the additional French coal capacities may attain up to 18 GW, whereas these investments disappear when nuclear is prolonged and co-firing is excluded from the set of RES.
-Comparatively, the maximal additional coal capacity in Germany is close to 14 GW when co-firing is in the set of RES.
-In this case, the 2030 German capacity mix exhibits a progression of about 27% for coal compared with initial capacity (with 65 GW of coal in 2030, accounting for 48% of the capacity mix), whereas the same progression is more than 243% in France when old nuclear stations are decommissioned, with almost 26 GW of coal accounting for 20% of the 2030 capacity mix (compared with 5% when nuclear in prolonged and co-firing is excluded form RES).
-That is to say that, if including co-firing in RES would just make the German electricity still more dependent on coal, this may more deeply modify the French capacity mix, in which coal may change status and become an important source of French electricity.
+In this case, the additional French coal capacities may attain up to 18 GW, whereas these investments disappear when old nuclear power stations are maintained in service and co-firing is excluded from the set of RES.
+Comparatively, the maximal additional coal capacity in Germany is close to 14 GW when co-firing is included in the set of RES.
+In this case, the 2030 German capacity mix exhibits a progression of about 27% for coal compared with initial capacity (with 65 GW of coal in 2030, accounting for 48% of the capacity mix), whereas the same progression is more than 243% in France when old nuclear power stations are decommissioned, with almost 26 GW of coal accounting for 20% of the 2030 capacity mix (compared with 5% when old nuclear power stations are kept on and co-firing is excluded form RES).11 That is, although including co-firing in RES would merely make German electricity still more dependent on coal, it might more radically modify the French capacity mix, in which coal may change status and become an important source of French electricity.

-Figure 6: Coal-based power generation (hard-coal and lignite) in France and Germany depending on the treatment co-firing regarding the RES targets.
+Figure 6: Coal-based power generation (hard-coal and lignite) in France and Germany depending on the treatment of co-firing regarding the RES targets.